Marketcircle/AXElements/docs/NewBehaviour.markdown

 Sometimes it is necessary to add extra methods to a UI element.
 There are a few cases of this in the AXElements source code itself, but many more opportunities exist.
 Unfortunately, extending UI element classes in AXElements is not totally straightforward.
 Some of the implementation details need to be understood before you can successfully extend AXElements.

 ## Laziness

-In a laziness contest between AXElements and Garfield, AXElements wins 8 times out of 10.
-A lot of data that AXElements needs to be processed, such as name translation, and the work for this is delayed until it needs to be done.
-Well, that's not quite true but it is close enough to the truth.
+In a laziness contest between AXElements and Garfield, AXElements wins (I assume).
+A lot of data that AXElements needs to be processed, such as name translation, and the work for this is delayed until it needs to be done in order to avoid a very large amount of overhead at boot time.
+Not all parts of AXElements are lazy, at least not yet.

 ## Class Hierarchy

-At run time you will have notice that you were returned objects which have a class like `AX::StandardWindow`, but you can never find the definition of the class in the source code.
+At run time you will have noticed that you were returned objects which have a class like `AX::StandardWindow`, but you can never find the definition of the class in the source code.
 This is because the class hierarchy is lazily defined.